ajarara/diophantine-33/README.md

 Initially me and my complex analysis professor stripped out lots of values pertaining to the parity (only two or none may be even, for example).
 But asking my graph theory professor uncovered something rather pertinent, that you can eliminate most trials by realizing any integer cubed mod 33 has the same residue as everything in its equivalence class (which I guess is obvious when you say it that way, but I do recall spending some time proving it).
 That's not the case for all numbers, and it clearly isn't the case for prime moduli, as modular arithmetic tends to like.
 That prompted code in ./side looking for smooth residue profiles (probably the strangest name I've written for a function yet).

 Anyway, while I found exploration of that aspect interesting, for example there is a bijection between equivalence classes and their residues cubed, raised to the ninth, and generally, raised to the 3^n mod 33, it _still_ isn't a linear time algorithm.
 The mathematician in the video had checked everything under 10^14.
-There was no way I could get anywhere close to that on a single Debian VPS.
+Either there is a linear time algorithm or he has one sick compute cluster.
+I could not get anywhere close to that on a single Debian VPS.

 But of course writing this taught me a lot.
 After a while, I wanted to watch my algorithm in action, and I wrote in some non-blocking code (when I really should've been looking for a concurrency module) to check for activity in stdin.
 That way I could monitor progress.
 I remember being giddy showing my math professor how fast it threw out numbers to stdout.